There’s always a bit of mystery around how a therapist and client come to work together, and what happens when they do.

 "Getting established in life."
 From the earliest years of my practice, I’ve worked with young people, usually in their 20s, helping them figure out their paths through those two great challenges of life which Freud identified: love and work.
 I’ve found this work lovely.

 "Mentoring" of younger professionals.
 I see many clergy and mental health clinicians – my two realms of professional practice.
 My work with them is sometimes deeply personal, as we explore personal growth, other times quite practical, as we pursue professional practicalities.
-Most of those I see are younger and I find it gratifying to seek to guide others on paths I also have walked.
+Most of those I see are younger and I find it gratifying to seek to guide others on paths I also have walked in my own way.

 A few other things that may be helpful: